lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Workflows_or_Notebooks.md

  - You would like to use best-practice bioinformatics tools & workflows rather than author jobs yourself
  - You would like to use GCP without manually configuring storage and VMs
- - Terra capabilities are shown below
+ - Terra capabilities are shown below - key features include Notebook or Jobs

  [![terra-features](/images/terra-features.png)]()